remnawave/panel/docs/installation/node/quick-start.md

 ## Installation

-Remnanode consists of one part:
+Remnanode consists of only one part:

-- Node (with XRay Core inside)
+- Node (with Xray Core inside)

 Minimum requirements for Node: